algbio/themisto/README.md

 # Installation
 ## Requirements
 Compilation: C++17 compliant compiler with OpenMP support, and CMake v3.1 or newer.
+If compiling with g++, make sure that the version is at least g++-8, or you might run into compilation errors with the standard library <filesystem> header.

 ## Compiling
 Enter the Themisto directory and run